 COVID-19 Surveillance and Modeling

 - Drs.
-Lisa Barcellos and Eva Harris are developing work on a large Bay Area surveillance study for SARS-CoV-2 in the asymptomatic population, in collaboration with other UC Berkeley Public Health faculty, the Innovative Genomics Institute and UC San Francisco BioHub colleagues.
+Lisa Barcellos and Eva Harris are working on the East Bay COVID-19 Study, a large Bay Area surveillance study for SARS-CoV-2 in the asymptomatic population, in collaboration with other UC Berkeley Public Health faculty, the Innovative Genomics Institute and UC San Francisco BioHub colleagues.

 - Dr. Maya Petersen is working on a web-based application that provides short-term projections of numbers of COVID19 cases, hospitalizations, ICU admissions and ventilator needs, as well as longer term possible scenarios under public health interventions designed to reduce transmission.
 She is also working closely with the city of San Francisco to apply these methods to citywide data to help guide the local COVID-19 response.